Projects

 Step 1: Survey and Mark Your Grade

-1. Identify all structures (house, garage, shed, patio) that need positive drainage away from them
+1. Identify all structures that need positive drainage away from them

-2. Identify your drainage outlets --- where does water ultimately go?
-(Street, storm drain, drainage swale, dry well)
+2. Identify your drainage outlets (street, storm drain, drainage swale)

-4. Calculate the required elevation change: minimum 1 inch per 8 feet, but 2 inches per 8 feet is better if you have the room
+3. Calculate required elevation change: minimum 1 inch per 8 feet, 2 inches per 8 feet is better

 Step 2: Strip and Stockpile Topsoil